 The outputs from the four loop oscillators are tied together and fed into a common squaring circuit.
 This is possible since the detector is a scanning detector allowing only a single loop oscillator to be operating at any given time.
 The sine wave from each loop oscillator circuit is squared to provide a precise zero crossing signal for the input to the microcontroller.
 This signal is called the loop sample.
 The loop sample is an integral number of complete oscillations from the loop oscillator circuit.
 The number of loop oscillations counted is a function of the selected sensitivity setting for the detector channel.
 The required number of loop oscillations needed for a loop sample increases as the sensitivity setting is increased.
-The microcontroller uses the period of the loop sample for accumulating high-speed (32 MHz) crystal clock pulses generated by the microcontroller's internal high-speed to the internal reference number of crystal clock pulses stored in the microcontroller's memory.
+The microcontroller uses the period of the loop sample for accumulating high-speed (32 MHz) crystal clock pulses generated by the microcontroller's internal high-speed crystal oscillator.
+The number of crystal clock pulses accumulated during consecutive loop samples is compared to the internal reference number of crystal clock pulses stored in the microcontroller's memory.